yom-ko/yomko.dev/src/content/blog/dart-extension-types.md

 modDatetime: 2024-12-05T15:05:00.000Z
 author: Artyom Bondarenko
 ---
 **Hi!**

-This is how they look...
+This is how they look

 ```dart
 void main() {